thinkinglabs/thinkinglabs.github.io/_posts/2024-11-01-continuous-integration-where-to-start.md

 It all starts with [*Agree as a Team to Never Break the Build*]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build).
 This is unquestionably key to the success of Continuous Integration as a team.
 That is the number one practice to implement before anything else.

 This practice is non-negotiable!
 No single acceptable reason allows us to break with this agreement.
 Failing to follow this settlement Continuous Integration will not work for the team.
 Once we do not have Continuous Integration, our application breaks down until someone else validates it works through manual regression testing.
 This costs a massive amount of money, requires an unseen length of time to complete, and as a result, uncommonly delays delivery.

-On top of that, because it is a process gate, research indicates it does not add at all to the quality.
+Besides, because it is a process gate, research indicates it does not add at all to the quality.
 Lastly, of utmost importance, it is a waste of the qualities of Test Engineers and anyone else.
-It is dumb, boring work better handled by machines.
+It is dumb, boring work that is better handled by machines.
 People should be used for value-adding activities like Exploratory Testing.

 But, this practice assumes we have a [sufficiently comprehensive set of automated tests]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-13-have-a-vast-amount-of-high-quality-automated-tests) that provides us feedback on whether a change broke the application or not within minutes.
 Despite that, at this point, we are only testing everything we know about the application.
 We have no idea whether the application is valuable for users or how it behaves in front of users.
 That is where the value lies in Test Engineers and Exploratory Testing.
 That will complete our knowledge with all the unknowns and the missing information.